 Good to know:

 - In Germany, professors are remunerated in accordance with what is known as W-Besoldung, a salary scale for scholars (W stands for "Wissenschaft", which means scholarship or science).
-Introduced a few years ago by law, this salary scale provides for additional performance-related payments on top of the basic salary.
+This salary scale provides for additional performance-related payments on top of the basic salary.

 - Postdocs and research associates at state universities and publicly-funded research institutions are paid according to a salary scale agreed between the federal states or the federal government and the unions.
 Public-sector employees at state level are paid according to the TV-L scale, while the TVöD/Bund scale applies to federal employees.

 - The Academic Fixed-Term Contract Act (Wissenschaftszeitvertragsgesetz) generally applies to academic staff at state universities and research institutions.
 It stipulates that academics can be given fixed-term contracts for a maximum period of twelve years: as a rule up to six years before PhD and a further six after (or nine in the case of medicine).
 This does not apply if the fixed-term post is funded by a third party – in this case there are no maximum periods.

 Information about the salaries of university teaching staff:

 www.hochschulverband.de > W-Portal (only in German)